 Some areas along our coast and in our coastal waters are designated as ‘Significant’ in the Regional Coastal Environment Plan -

-Cape Kidnappers is perhaps the most iconic emblem of Hawke’s Bay.
+Cape Kidnappers is an iconic emblem of Hawke’s Bay.
 It is a site of international importance as one of the world’s most accessible mainland gannet colonies.

 Pania Reef is the most significant feature of the Hawke's Bay seabed.
 Lying approximately 800m north of the Port of Napier, not only is this series of banks and pinnacles iconic of Napier, signifying important cultural legend, but also provides habitat for crayfish and many fish species.